peiyao2017/EL-CUSUM/README.md

 ```

 The next chunk demostrate the computation of false alarm probability $FAP$ for each threshold $a$, for each method, a data frame containing different $a$ and the corresponding $FAP$ is created  and saved as a list.
+The function foreach inplement the code with parallel computing and save the output in a list.

 ```{r}
 results=foreach (i = 1:repetition, .combine='c', .multicombine=FALSE) %dopar% {